icons8/lunacy-docs/docs/index.md

       excerpt: Learn about interface layout and navigation tools
       url: '/interface'
       icon: 'toggle-off'
+    - title: Tools
+      excerpt: Tools and controls on the Lunacy toolbar
+      url: '/tools'
+      icon: 'maintenance'
     - title: 'Editing'
       excerpt: Learn about tools that will help you create shapes you want
       url: '/editing'